 Older Warm Springs Marsh: This roughly 104-acre marsh is the largest remnant of ancient tidal marsh in the region that has never been diked off or drained.
-However, it has still been influenced by the tremendous land use changes in the region, including regional subsidence due to groundwater withdrawal and changes in seasonal hydrology due to upstream water resources development.
+However, it has still been influenced by the tremendous land use changes in the region, including significant regional subsidence due to groundwater withdrawal and impacts to watershed hydrology/sediment supplies due to upstream water resources development and flood control efforts.
 The marsh is located along Coyote Creek, immediately east of Pond A19 and west of the Warm Springs Marsh Restoration.
 As such, it is a benchmark site that allows this site network to assess the influence of watershed inputs of freshwater and sediment on the region's tidal mudflats and marshes.
 The marsh is a relatively brackish system compared to many tidal wetland restoration sites farther downstream, such as the Island Ponds.
 Older Warm Springs Marsh features a high marsh plain drained by multiple dendritic tidal channel networks.
 It is hydraulically connected to the rest of the sites in this network via Coyote Creek.